liamondrop/byo-sdc/README.md

   - Push the boundaries of Sensing, Perception and Control
     - "If everything seems under control, you’re not going fast enough."

+## WHAT?
+  - Car
+    - Magnet 1/16 ~$90
+    - Traxxas 1/10 ~$300
+  - Sensors
+    - Camera
+    - Lidar
+    - IR Depth Imaging
+    - IMU (Inertial Measurement Units)
+    - Radar, Sonar, etc.
+  - Brain
+    - Raspberry Pi (Zero or 3) - Cheap, but less powerful.
+Requires lightweight, efficient computation or else relaying sensor data to more powerful computer and sending steering and speed controls to car (but this also comes with its own tradeoffs… Latency)
+    - Android (Android Robocar)
+    - Nvidia Jetson Series - More powerful micro-controller for onboard computation

+## HOW?
 * < $100
   - Simple Raspberry Pi Car Video
   - Slide about the simple car